freshworks/marketplace-sample-apps/Demo-Apps/react_todo_app/README.md

 1. Clone the repo and navigate to this folder
 2. Run *fdk run*
-3. open the freshdesk portal and append *?dev=true* in the ticket URL.
+3. Open the freshdesk portal and append *?dev=true* in the ticket URL.